RDA-Sample-Type-Classification-WG/Case-Studies/README.md

 will develop a recommendation for one or more vocabularies for global, cross-domain classification of material sample types.
 The vocabularies are intended to cover all types of samples being investigated in the sciences.
-But the the scope will be limited to the top-level classification, the detailed description of the samples will be left to existing domain-specific vocabularies.
+But the scope will be limited to the top-level classification, the detailed description of the samples will be left to existing domain-specific vocabularies.

 This repository shall be used to gather input from various scientific communities.
 We'd like to learn about the samples being dealt with in